CHEERS Everyone. Have a great night celebrating and I'll see you all next year. Anne

 An occupational therapist introduced me to shoe buttons, which are devices attached by small screws into the top eyelets of a shoe.
 For anyone who has limited use of his or her arms and hands, these shoe buttons allow an individual to wear ordinary shoes.
 Once the shoelaces that come with the footwear are laced and wrapped around the shoe buttons, they are tied.
 This knot may be sewn to keep it from coming untied, or it may be criss-crossed around the shoe buttons before they are tied.
 I found that they come in white, brown, and black, and I could use them with any of my shoes.
 I was able to go off to college relieved of the burden of asking for help with this task.

-they might say to me.
+I now take great pride in tying my shoelaces.
+I am no longer dependent on others or fear what they might say to me.
 I have taken on the responsibility to inform people with physical impairments about shoe buttons and their significance, and I continue to educate everyone that through the work of the Lord all things are possible.

 "And we know that all things work together for good to those who love God, to those who are the called according to His purpose."
 (Romans 8:28)